 The business of the Society shall be conducted by an Executive Committee, comprised of:

-[6.1] the officers of the Society, namely a Chairman (or Chairwoman), a Treasurer, an Administrative Secretary, and a Membership Secretary, together with a Programme Secretary and a Journal Editor.
+[6.1] the officers of the Society, namely a Chair, a Treasurer, an Administrative Secretary, and a Membership Secretary, together with a Programme Secretary and a Journal Editor.

 [6.2] not more than eight of the total paid up membership of the Society.

 [7.1] Every officer of the Society and member of its committee shall be elected at an Annual General Meeting.

 [7.2] Candidates for election as either Officers of the Society or representative members shall be recommended by the existing Committee or nominated by other members in writing or by email.
 Such nominations shall be duly proposed and seconded, and bear the candidates’ acceptance of nomination, and sent to the Secretary of the Society not less than ten days before the AGM.